solita/solita.github.com/_posts/2023-01-03-xtdb-phoenix.md

 ### Modeling and connecting the database

-Next, we want to create the datamodel we will be storing and querying.
+Next, we want to create the data model we will be storing and querying.
 We can use the person structure we used as a sample earlier, just place that in `lib/model.ex`.

 You can type `c "lib/model.ex"` in the interactive shell and the code will be compiled